skjolber/mockito-rest-spring/README.md

 ```

 # Alternatives
-While this project offers easy-to-setup testing, alternatives exist which offer more features and somewhat more fine-grained controls:
+While this project offers easy-to-setup testing, you might suppliment your testing using the following projects:

    * [Spring Mock MVC] - using RestTemplate clients
    * [WireMock]